 - Acupuncture or acupressure: Targeting specific points may help stimulate labor.

-- Physical activity: Gentle exercises, like walking or squatting, can help encourage the baby to move down the birth canal.
+- Physical activity: Gentle movement, like walking or squatting, can encourage the baby to move down the birth canal.

 Medical Induction Options and Considerations